anandsingh3996/Anandsingh-Chauhan/README.md

 - Conducting research under the guidance of [Dr. Mayank Baranwal](https://www.sc.iitb.ac.in/~mayank/) in the Data and Decision Sciences Research Area
 - Focusing on developing artificial intelligence-driven control systems to ensure the resilient and efficient operation of power networks and supply chain operations
-- Research Interests: Artificial Intelligence, Power Systems, Reinforcement Learning, Graph Neural Networks, and Supply Chains
+- Research Interests: Artificial Intelligence, Power Systems, Reinforcement Learning, Generative AI, Graph Neural Networks, and Supply Chains

 ## Projects